A more literal version of Becoming the Mask

 - Warhammer Fantasy has the Crown of Sorcery, which is this trope but with a crown rather than a mask.
 It contains a portion of the Supreme Lord of the Undead's undying spirit, and confers some of his magical powers as well as acting as a vector for his corrupting influence.
 Strong-willed or single-minded wearers, such as the man-god Sigmar and the Orc Warlord Azhag the Slaughterer were merely influenced and addled by the crown, but less willful wearers such as the beastmaster Kadon were entirely subverted.

-- Majora's Mask.
+- The title character.
 That Skull Kid wearing it might seem like a monster, given the various gruesome curses he inflicts on you and the residents of Termina - but then you learn that before he put it on, he was just a lonely kid who wanted friends.
 By the end of the game, it becomes clear that the mask itself has been pulling the strings the entire time, and has no motive for any of its cruelty besides its own amusement.

 - The same game also had the Fierce Deity mask, which was implied to contain dark powers nearly as powerful as Majora.
 Link didn't seem to have a problem with it, though, probably because he's, well, Link.

-- The mask of Clavicus Vile in The Elder Scrolls.
+- The Masque of Clavicus Vile in The Elder Scrolls.

 - The Carnival of Shadows masks in City of Heroes; the original, owned by the Carnival's leader, is the Soul Jar of a woman who led a similar group in 17th century Venice.